-Now, small regular neighbourhood of single $0$-cell in geometric carrier of $K^\prime$ is a $0$-handle $H^{(0)}=\mathbb{D}^4$, one $1$- cell contribute one $1$-handle and $2$-cells give $\beta_2(V^\prime)$ number of $2$-handles by Equation \eqref{eqn:sum}.
-Thus, Now, the boundary identification between $V$ and $V^\prime$ is attachment of one $3$- and one $4$-handle and using $\beta_2(V^\prime)$ equals $\beta_2(M)$ from Equation \eqref{eqn:beta21}.
-Thus, by using Proposition \ref{prop:roursander},
+Now, a small regular neighbourhood of single $0$-cell in the geometric carrier of $K^\prime$ is a $0$-handle $H^{(0)}=\mathbb{D}^4$, one $1$- cell contributes one $1$-handle and $2$-cells give $\beta_2(V^\prime)$ number of $2$-handles by Equation \eqref{eqn:sum}.
+Thus, by using Proposition \ref{prop:roursander}, Now, the boundary identification between $V$ and $V^\prime$ is attachment of one $3$- and one $4$-handle and using $\beta_2(V^\prime)$ equals $\beta_2(M)$ from Equation \eqref{eqn:beta21}.
+We have,